 “Let’s Meet the Electric Car of your Dreams” That right there is the tagline slathered across our homepage (at least at the time of this writing.)
 It’s beautiful and hard to miss.
 It’s more than just a tagline for us because we’re automotive matchmakers at heart.
 You may think all this talk of hearts and dreams is a bit far-fetched, but we know buying a car is an emotional decision as much as it is a practical one.

 Still, most of us have to put a bit of that yearning aside to manage kids, trips to visit the family, sports, and the daily commute.
-So, for this article, I’m just going to talk about how to go about choosing a car based on solid, grown-up decision making, the kind of decision making that has lists, brochures, and maybe a bit of tire kicking.
+So, for this article, I’m going to talk about how to choose a car based on solid, grown-up decision-making, the kind of decision-making that has lists, brochures, and maybe a bit of tire-kicking.
 Let’s start searching for the vehicle that’s just right for you.